 Notice that the ends actually tuck above the apron (the white board across the top on each end of the porch).
 It really gives the ceiling a finished look.

 You can see that some of the pieces are a little short, but we knew we would add crown molding to cover this.

-Below is a closeup look of the finished ceiling.
+Below is a close-up look of the finished ceiling.
 We were so pleased with how this turned out.
-The variation of color, texture and sizes of the boards made it really beautiful!
+The variation of color, texture, and sizes of the boards made it beautiful!

 Here is a closeup of the crown molding.

 We enjoy sitting on the porch watching the sunset with family and friends.
-On warm afternoons, Suzanne uses the porch as her office or to read a good book, usually with Ladybug by her side.
+On warm afternoons, Suzanne uses the porch as her office or to read a good book.
 We even enjoy the porch in the winter because of the fireplace.
 However, our favorite use of the porch is hanging out with family and friends catching up and telling stories.